 If you happen to have an old piece of industrial equipment that can print details via the printer, chances are that it would only support a parallel port connection.

-List of Best Printers with Parallel Port in 2020
+List of The Best Printers with Parallel Ports

 Here we have selected the following printers as the best ones currently available with parallel port.